On April 25, 2018, the Santee City Council adopted an Ordinance approving a map that divides the City into four election

 The Ordinance went into effect on April 25.
 This means that those running for a City Council seat must run in the district where they reside.
 The Mayor may reside anywhere in the City because that office will still be elected by voters citywide.

 Map B was designed by Mayor John Minto.
 It places all the current City Council Members in different districts.

 Districts 1, 2 and 3 were up for election in 2018.
 The next term for District 3 will be for just two years, instead of four, and will be filled again in 2020.
-District 4, which is currently held by Council Member Stephen Houlahan, will be up for election in 2020 to complete the transition to district-based elections.
+District 4 will be up for election in 2020 to complete the transition to district-based elections.

 Santee has had at-large, citywide voting for Council seats since incorporating in 1980.
 However, cities throughout the state have been switching to by-district voting since the adoption of the California Voting Rights Act of 2001.